Using Beta Testers to Find the Flaws in a Product |

 Very limited design changes

-The test is done in a lab, so the person observing the test can observe where the user is having difficulty
+The test is done in a lab, so the person observing the test can

 Fix issues with broken code